elireisman/docker-jupyter-tensorflow-tokenless-quickstart/README.md

 ### Why?
-I wanted to try out TensorFlow using a Jupyter Notebook, using the [standard Docker image](http://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-tensorflow-notebook), with an ephemeral container, but bind-mounting a work directory on my local machine so my work persists across runs.
+Try out TensorFlow using a Jupyter Notebook using the [standard Docker image](http://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-tensorflow-notebook) with an ephemeral container, bind-mounting in a work directory.
-These days, that means pulling a fresh token from the startup logs and dropping it into your browser, every run.
-[Lots of folks seem upset](https://github.com/jupyter/notebook/issues/2254) about the extra step.
-Follow the steps below to start your container without the token dance.

-_NOTE: this is for "quick start/test drive" purposes only and is NOT RECOMMENDED for other uses, as the maintainers repeatedly explain in the issue._
+_NOTE: this isn't a good idea, just handy for a quick test drive

 ### How?
 Here's the setup: